legendkong/CoinHiker/README.md

 *How it works*<br>
 ------------------
 When you’ve set your repository to start running this action, any time you open a pull request, it will start linting the code case and return via the Status API.
 It will let you know if any of your code changes passed successfully, or if any errors were detected, where they are, and what they are.
 This then allows the developer to go back to their branch, fix any issues, and create a new push to the open pull request.
 At that point, the Super Linter will run again and validate the updated code and repeat the process.
-You can configure your branch protection rules to make sure all code must pass before being able to merge as an additional measure. <br>
+You can configure your branch protection rules to make sure all code must pass before being able to merge as an additional measure. <br><br>

 *Wait...what the heck is a lint even?*<br>
 ------------------
-Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.[4]
+Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
 The term originates from a Unix utility that examined C language source code.
 Check out the full meaning behind *lint* [here](https://www.en.wikipedia.org/wiki/Lint_(software)).

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------